Skip to main content

 Persistent quality

-Companies with consistent ROE, low leverage and stable margins across rolling quarters.
+Companies with steady ROE, low debt and stable margins across quarters.

 Risk-awareLive